 Austin Fusion got to share a little downtime with Wally De Backer a.k.a.
 Gotye after his ACL Fest performance.
-Austin was the last stop of his US Tour before a 2-week break when the tour continues in Europe.
+Austin was the last stop of his U.S. Tour before a two-week break when the tour continues in Europe.

 AFM: Having just been through Dallas and Houston, and with the upcoming break, do you have anything special planned for your time in Austin?

 GOTYE: Yeah, I’m getting to catch up with GIVERS.
 Some of the guys are going to be hanging out in Austin at ACL and for a few days afterward.
 Me and my girlfriend and some of the GIVERS are going to catch up and check out a bit of Austin.
 They’ve got some ideas for us.

 (You can catch GIVERS at Fun Fun Fun Fest on the Orange Stage on Nov.
 4 at 4:25 p.m.)